-The statement came in response from a chamber member who questioned whether it would be possible to get the bus trip from West Vancouver to downtown changed into a 1-zone fare, since it is a shorter distance than it would be from other 1-zone trips like Marpole.
+The statement came in response from a chamber member who questioned whether it would be possible to get the bus trip from West Vancouver to downtown changed into a one-zone fare, since it is a shorter distance than it would be from other one-zone trips like Marpole.

 During the meeting with local businesses, Smith pledged to use his spot on the mayors' council to resist any moves by mayors to pay for transit with higher property taxes.